 If you are the legal representative of an incapacitated or deceased account holder, please Contact Us for assistance.

-In the event that we decide to discontinue any of our services or any portion or feature of our services for any reason, we will give you at least 2 months’ prior notice before discontinuing the service or feature, unless we determine in good faith that:
+In the event that we decide to discontinue any of our services or any portion or feature of our services for any reason, we will give you at least 2 months’ prior notice (but no less than 60 days) before discontinuing the service or feature, unless we determine in good faith that:

 - The service or feature must be discontinued sooner as required by law or a third party relationship.

 - Doing so could create a security risk or substantial economic or material technical burden.